chenhuxin/aerial_cactus_identification/README.md

  numpy 1.15.0 <br>
  matplotlib 2.0.0 <br>
 ## Training and Evaluation
-Run python training.py, you can get training results, logs file and model file. <br>
+Run `python training.py`, you can get training results, logs file and model file. <br>
-Run python eval.py, you can get cactus.csv file <br>
+Run `python eval.py`, you can get cactus.csv file <br>
 ### Results
 The recognition accuracy of this model is reached 97.08%.